 Year 2D Teacher: Rachel Davis

-Year 3 Teacher: Susan Bindon (Monday, Tuesday and Wednesday) and Samantha Bruton (Thursday and Friday)
+Year 3 Teacher: Susan Bindon (Monday, Tuesday and Wednesday) and Marina Southern (Wednesday morning, Thursday and Friday)

 Year 4 Teacher: Katherine Hillier (Monday and Tuesday) and Catherine Singleton (Wednesday, Thursday and Friday)

 Teaching Assistants: Ann Haines

 Teaching Assistants: Karen Rhys-Jones

 Teaching Assistants: Deborah Warren

 Teaching Assistants: Lynne Pitts

 Kitchen Assistants: Klaire Sands